Rehab 4 Addiction

 Sometimes, the root of an individual’s addiction is not the sole product of their own behaviour.

-Relationships and familial connections are a massive factor when it comes to how we as humans develop and interact with the world around us, and the problems and conflicts that exist within our families can sometimes be to blame for an addiction developing.
+Relationships and familial connections are massive factors when it comes to how we as humans develop and interact with the world around us, and the problems and conflicts that exist within our families can sometimes be to blame for an addiction developing.

 Whether it is a family feud or a long-term estrangement, the effects of family life can mean that working with an individual alone will not get to the cause of their behaviour.

-Family therapy, therefore, looks to help with this by bringing siblings, parents, and partners into therapy to work out some of the ongoing problems.
+Family therapy – and any family recovery programme in general – looks to help with this by bringing siblings, parents, and partners into therapy to work out some of the ongoing problems.

 The goal is that, by promoting positive dialogue between family members, therapy can allow existing problems to be put to bed and the prospect of future conflicts to be reduced via the encouragement of more open and healthy communication methods.